Posted on 23rd of July, 2012 by Lévana

 Couscous is wonderful and fun, the rock star of Moroccan cuisine.
 Couscous is native to Morocco, and the word refers to both the grain and the traditional dish made with the grain.
 It is semolina, or durum (the heart of the wheat kernel), ground to the consistency of coarse cornmeal...

-Filed under: Bison Recipes, Couscous Recipes, Dried Fruit, Gluten Free Recipes, Gluten-Free Couscous Recipes, Harissa Recipes, Jewish Holiday Recipes, Jewish Recipes, Kosher Recipes, Moroccan Food, Moroccan Recipes, Pareve Recipes, Recipes, Saffron Recipes, Sephardi Recipes, Vegetarian Recipes, Whole Foods Kosher Kitchen
+Filed under: Bison Recipes, Couscous Recipes, Dry Fruit Recipes, Gluten Free Recipes, Gluten-Free Couscous Recipes, Harissa Recipes, Jewish Holiday Recipes, Jewish Recipes, Kosher Recipes, Moroccan Food, Moroccan Recipes, Pareve Recipes, Recipes, Saffron Recipes, Sephardi Recipes, Vegetarian Recipes, Whole Foods Kosher Kitchen

 Posted on 11th of February, 2010 by Lévana